Talking Budgets, Quality, and Challenges in Content Marketing with Brittany Geronimo

 6. If there was a Salesforce-like platform for content marketers, what would you want it to look like?

-Oh, that's a good question.
 It should be a central place where you could store assets and have basic version control.
 You could then swap things out with a new version and see it automatically populate everywhere the asset lives.
-The platform coils also have a very simple way to measure success, bringing data from different places like social media and your website in one place to measure how it's resonating with the audience.
+The platform should also have a very simple way to measure success, bringing data from different places like social media and your website in one place to measure how it's resonating with the audience.

 7. Is there one thing you’d like to tell content marketers not to do?